Chapter 13

 "[42] Yet at the same time many even among the leaders believed in him.
 But because of the Pharisees they would not confess their faith for fear they would be put out of the synagogue; [43] for they loved praise from men more than praise from God."

-To address this issue and perhaps determine whether or not we have any of this type of leaven within us we will examine the following four areas of the Christian life.
+To determine whether or not we are seeking glory from man rather than glory from God we will examine the following four areas of the Christian life.

 1. Acts of Charity